 In terms of infrastructure development, improvements in roads, bridges, highways, waterways, railways, airways, port facilities, and information technology infrastructure would improve shipping and transportation of agribusiness products throughout the country as well as to explore foreign markets could go a long way in developing this potential industry.
 Such infrastructure developments are, of course, highly expensive and time consuming.
-But proper government policies and public initiatives can generate more funds from private investors at home and abroad, international institutions (such as the World Bank), and foreign governments having high investable surpluses and technologies (such as China, India, Malaysia, to name a few) that may complement significantly funds from government sources.
+But proper government policies and initiatives can generate more funds from private investors at home and abroad, international institutions (such as the World Bank), and foreign governments having high investable surpluses and technologies (such as China, India, Malaysia, to name a few) that may complement significantly funds from government sources.

-Further, to explore foreign market potentials, further institutional developments are needed to encourage export capacity expansion, trade policies to encourage exports of home exporters, developing market-friendly investment policies to encourage much needed foreign agribusiness-related investments at home that can bring both technology and foreign market connections and distribution channels, and to promote cooperation and partnership with Bangladeshi expatriate communities living abroad who can help bring remittances to the home country, provide foreign connections for technology transfers and buy more home-made goods, among others.
-All these can promote agribusiness development of the country by bringing in more foreign currencies that can help reduce trade and payment imbalances, and also contribute to overall industrialization and development of the country.
+Further, to explore foreign market potentials, further institutional developments are needed to encourage export capacity expansion, coupled with trade policies to encourage exports of home exporters and developing market-friendly investment policies to encourage much needed foreign agribusiness-related investments at home that can bring both technology and foreign market connections and distribution channels.
+All these can promote agribusiness development of the country by bringing in more foreign currencies that can help reduce trade and payments imbalances, and also contribute to overall industrialization and development of the country.
 However, encouraging agribusiness-related foreign investments could have harmful effects on the country in terms of market power of these multinational agribusiness companies vis-a-vis home entrepreneurs (Wilkinson 2009) and appropriate regulatory and supervisory framework would be needed to deal with such investments to protect the interests of the country.

-Concluding Remarks, Implications and future agenda for research
+6. Concluding Remarks, Implications and future agenda for research

 Traditionally, the agricultural activities in Bangladesh have been devoted primarily for home consumption as indicative of the subsistence nature of these activities characterized by low productivity and facing localized limited market size with very little scope for realizing scale economies (producing at a larger scale for a larger market that may reduce cost and improve efficiency) and scope economies (through expansion of product lines that may provide further opportunities for cost reductions) in production, processing, promotion and distribution.
 On the positive side, a gradual commercialization of these activities in the form of production for markets and profits beyond meeting home needs is taking roots.
-With appropriate institutional, structural, and policy reforms and infrastructure developments taking place as discussed above, home market would be widening and even the global market opportunities could be explored.
+With appropriate institutional, structural, and policy reforms and infrastructure developments taking place as discussed above, the home market would be widening and even the global market opportunities could be explored.